ZachAttakk/adventofcode/2021/readme.md

 OH I GOT IT!
 I was looking at the gamma number for the whole set!
 I'm supposed to get the gamma for the subset!
 OK, let's put the gamma and epsilon calculations in a function so I can call it all the time.

 And there we have it!
-It took several tried but finally I got it working!
+It took several tries but finally I got it working!

 Time: **1 hour 40 minutes** Yea this was a brainy one...

+Review: So the code was taking far longer to run that it was supposed to, like 4.3 seconds, so I looked at it again.
+TUrns out I was calculating gamma_epsilon in every run of the list comprehension (line 65) when I could do it once per loop.
+Extracted the function call and boom, back down to the 0.02s we're used to.
+Now I don't feel bad about them not being one-liners anymore.